ariebovenberg/snug/README.rst

    :alt: Maintainability

-A microframework for HTTP clients.
+A microframework for web API clients.

 Quickstart
 ----------